evilnick/plakar.io/content/posts/2025-07_03/index.md

 KFastCDC	115304560 ns/op		9312.22 MB/s
 ```

-We are unaware of another implementation providing a similar mechanism,
+To our knowledge,
+no other CDC library offers a keyed mode for FastCDC,
 so...here's some R&D for you straight from Plakar Korp's lab :-)

 ## Conclusion

-Our package is opensource and distributed under the permissive ISC-license.
+Our package is open source and distributed under the permissive ISC-license.
 It is free for you to use in any application,
 including commercial ones.